Content Marketing Strategies that Brands Can Use to Transform from Blah to Wow

 Dig deep and re-tell the stories

-An interesting fact about DBS Spark is that all the stories in the web series are actually inspired by true events.
+An interesting fact about DBS Sparks is that all the stories in the web series are actually inspired by true events.
 DBS’s key strategy arises from re-telling stories in a concise and interesting format which people can relate to.
 Most importantly, they have embodied their core value within the stories: Impact Beyond Banking.

 In the same aspect, brands can dig into their history and look for true stories or successful case studies and re-tell them in the form of a short film or any other formats that are interesting.

 Become a real thought leader and empower other businesses